compomics/searchgui/resources/Comet/README.txt

 http://comet-ms.sourceforge.net

 release 2017.01 rev. 4 (2017.01.4), release date 2018/02/20
-- Bug fix: In the Percolator .pin output format, the deltCn value for the top hit is repeated for all lower hits; this is now fixed.
+- Bug fix: In the Percolator pin output format, the deltCn and deltLCn values for the top hit is repeated for all lower hits; this is now fixed.
 Thanks to F. Long for reporting the bug.
+- Modified deltaCn calculation for lower hits for pin, pep.xml, and txt outputs.
+Instead of reporting the deltaCn values as they would have been historically shown in the sqt/out formats, the deltaCn for lower hits is calculated as the normalized xcorr difference for that hit and the next hit.
 - Extend the maximum possible number of spawned threads to 128.

 Comet is an open source MS/MS database search engine released under the